nus-cs2113-AY2122S2/ip/docs/README.md

 ## Quick Start
 1. Please make sure you have _Java 11_ or above installed in your computer.
 The link to _Java 11_ installer is [here](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html) .
-2. Download the _v2.0 Duke.jar_ from
+2. Download the _v2.0 ip.jar_ from [here](https://github.com/Yzkkk/ip/releases).
 3. Copy the jar file into an empty folder.
 4. Open a terminal and go to the working directory of that folder.
-5. Run the command  `java -jar Duke.jar` to start the program.
+5. Run the command  `java -jar ip.jar` to start the program.
 6. You can now enter different commands.

 Note: The program will not stop until you have entered `bye`.
 See [exit program](#exit-program---bye).